 PARTICIPANT FERPA RELEASE

 The Family Educational Rights and Privacy Act (FERPA) is a federal law designed to protect the privacy of a student’s (in this case, an Urban Teachers participant) education records.
 In general, it prohibits the Johns Hopkins University from disclosing information from those records without the written consent of the Urban Teachers participant.
 The Act provides for the right to inspect and review educational records, the right to seek to amend those records and to limit disclosure of information from the records.
 Urban Teachers requires that program participants sign a FERPA release form that allows the Johns Hopkins School of Education to share pertinent academic and performance information with Urban Teachers and for Urban Teachers to share that data with school partners.
 The Johns Hopkins University’s FERPA policy can be viewed online.
-(See the FERPA Release form.)
+(See the FERPA Release form linked below.)

 PROGRAM SATISFACTION SURVEYS

 Participant input is important to Urban Teachers.
 At the end of each school year, participants are asked to complete a program satisfaction survey.
 This is your opportunity to give us valuable feedback on what works well and what does not, as well as your thoughts for program improvement or refinement.
 Urban Teachers uses this feedback to track program outcomes, to evaluate the effectiveness of our program, and to assist us in making strategic program improvements.
 Please take time to thoroughly complete this survey.
 It is an expectation that all program participants complete the survey each year while in the program.